 8. Before you start to glue anything down, place all of the items onto the ribbon to see the placement of everything.

 Kids can add more stars or change the layout if they like to make their banner unique.
-You can even add in the date to your craft.
+You can even add the date to your craft.

 Glue the back of one star and press it onto the ribbon.
 The glue will leak through the ribbon so make sure you have scrap paper or newspaper down.